microsoft/vscode-azureappservice/resources/TrialApp.didact.md

 <img src="./trialAppTutorial/viewTrialAppScreenshot.png" style="width: 256px;">

 2. Right click on the Trial App.
-3. Select `clone`.
+3. Select `Clone`.

 <img src="./trialAppTutorial/rightClickCloneScreenshot.png" style="width: 256px;">

-4. Choose a folder to clone the Trial App source code to.
+4. Select the cloned repository's location.
 5. When the repository has finished cloning a notification like the one below will appear.
 Open the folder in VS Code or add it to the workspace.

 <img src="./trialAppTutorial/cloneNotificationScreenshot.png" style="width: 256px;">